top of page

 You Matter in This Story

-Your baby’s sleep is important but so is yours.
-Your needs, your energy, your time, your identity.
+Your baby’s sleep is important, but so is yours.
+Your needs, your energy, your time, your identity—all of it matters.

 Sleep training isn’t just about giving your child the rest their growing body needs.
 It’s also about giving you space to show up as the parent, partner, professional, and person you want to be.